To diversify its workforce, Golden Valley engineering firm starts training program

 The Minnesota Department of Transportation (MnDOT) is in early talks with WSB about participating in the program, said spokesman Jake Loesch.
 "We absolutely share the goals of economic and racial inclusion and diversity," he said.
 "We also understand the need to diversity the workforce."

 When Weiss started WSB's program, he said he was surprised when older applicants signed up.
 Some were moms with grown kids or immigrants who once had vibrant careers in their home countries.
-But here in America many "were underemployed," and not in advancing careers, he said.
+But here in America many "were underemployed," he said.

 For Ibrahim, the job offer came at the right time.
-Since arriving in Rochester from Nigeria in 2016, the former accounts payable software developer worked various jobs — as an undercover patient for Mayo Clinic; sales agent for Spectrum Business Services and food delivery man.
+Since arriving in Rochester from Nigeria in 2016, the former accounts payable software developer worked various jobs — as an undercover patient for Mayo Clinic, a sales agent for Spectrum Business Services and a food delivery man.
 None paid more than $18 an hour.

+The job also landed at the right time for Trina Gentry of Lino Lakes who worked as a part-time security guard and events staffer while taking care of her dying mother and four nearly grown children.

 Gentry saw the WSB training offer on a state jobs board and signed up.
 Gentry worked with program manager and WSB water resources engineer Laura Rescorla for three months plus a host of engineers and guest speakers.